VICONISEM/RSA-Image-Encryption-with-Python/README.md

 ## Usage

-1. Run the script "rsa_image_encryption.py" to perform the encryption and decryption.
+1. Run the script "RSA.ipynb" to perform the encryption and decryption.
 2. After running the script, you will find the "encrypted_image.jpg" and "decrypted_image.jpg" files in the same directory.

 ## Examples